GeoLarryLai/pyTopoComplexity/README.md

  <img src="image/pyTopoComplexity_logo.png" width="30%" height="30%""/>
 </p>

-`pytopocomplexity` is an open-source Python package designed to measure the topographic complexity (i.e., surface roughness) of land surfaces using digital elevation model (DEM) data.
+**pyTopoComplexity** is an open-source Python package designed to measure the topographic complexity (i.e., surface roughness) of land surfaces using digital elevation model (DEM) data.
 This package includes modules for three methods commonly used in the fields of geomorphology and oceanography for measuring topographic complexity, which are not fully available in Geographic Information System (GIS) software like QGIS.

 | Modules  | Classes | Method Descriptions |
 | ------------- | ------------- | ------------- |